emmanuelnk/github-actions-workflow-ts/README.md

 </details>

 ### Config file
-If you want to change certain properties about how github-actions-workflow-ts generates the yaml, you can create a `wac.config.json` file in your project root.
+If you want to change how github-actions-workflow-ts generates the yaml files, you can create a `wac.config.json` file in your project root.
 See the [example config file](./wac.config.json)

 <details><summary>See config options</summary>